-- Food which reminds you of home (don’t worry too much about it as there are quite a few specialised supermarkets in Newcastle but if you do decide to bring food check first that it’s OK to bring into the UK.
+- Food that reminds you of home (don’t worry too much about it as there are quite a few specialist supermarkets in Newcastle but if you do decide to bring food check first that it’s OK to bring into the UK.
 Also, check out Chris’s section on Food).

-- Extension leads and adapters, if you need to convert to a UK three-legged pin.
+- Adapters to convert to a UK three-legged pin.

 - Flip flops/slippers as there are communal bathrooms.
 Comfortable and cozy slippers can also be useful for walking around your room and college.

 - A warm coat!
 Or several warm coats… (however, as mentioned below, you can always pick one up once you get to Durham)